Probabilistic Waring problems for finite simple groups: Introduction

 \end{enumerate} \end{thm}

 If these equivalent conditions hold we say that $w$ is \emph{almost uniform in rank $\leq r$}.
 If this is true for all $r$, we say that $w$ is \emph{almost uniform in bounded rank}.
-Our geometric proof of Theorem \ref{prob-waring} in bounded rank is based on Theorem \ref{irred} above and the fact (proved in \cite[3.3]{LS2}) that the fibers of words $w = w_1w_2$ as in Theorem \ref{prob-waring} over non-central elements are geometrically irreducible.
+Our geometric proof of Theorem \ref{prob-waring} in bounded rank is based on Theorem \ref{irred} above and the fact that the generic fiber for any word of the form $w = w_1w_2$, where $w_1$ and $w_2$ are disjoint non-trivial words, is geometrically irreducible.

 Theorem \ref{irred} shows, in particular, that words that are surjective on large enough finite simple groups of bounded rank are also almost uniform in bounded rank.
 This is by no means obvious.
-In Segal's monograph \cite{Seg} a word $w \in F_d$ is said to be silly if $w \in x_1^{e_1} \ldots x_d^{e_d} F_d'$ where $\gcd(e_1, \ldots , e_d) = 1$.
+In Segal's monograph \cite{Seg} a word $w \in F_d$ is said to be \emph{silly} if $w \in x_1^{e_1} \ldots x_d^{e_d} F_d'$ where $\gcd(e_1, \ldots , e_d) = 1$.
 It is observed in \cite[3.1.1]{Seg} that silly words are precisely the words that are surjective on all groups.
 It therefore follows that silly words are almost uniform in bounded rank.
 In our next result we estimate the probability that a random word has the above properties.